E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 ip route 192.168.20.0 255.255.255.0 10.0.0.9
 ```

+These routes allow R2 to forward traffic between the sites if the direct R0–R1 link fails.

-A loopback interface was configured to create a separate network for longest-prefix match testing.
+The loopback interface creates a separate network for longest-prefix match testing.

 ```cisco
 interface Loopback0